-In April 2009, Ryanair signed a contract with Webloyalty International Ltd, which offers Ryanair's customers who have a UK, German or French billing address a retail discount and cash-back program.
-A similar contract was signed in 2013 with LEV-8 for customers with billing addresses in Norway, Poland, Portugal and Sweden.
+In April 2009, Ryanair signed a contract with Webloyalty International Ltd, which offers Ryanair's customers who have a UK, Spanish, Irish, Dutch or French billing address a retail discount and cash-back program.
 In April 2011, Ryanair began to sell advertising on its boarding cards.
-In fiscal 2012, a boarding card redesign along with increased passenger volumes allowed for further growth in this area.
+In April 2015, a boarding card redesign along with increased passenger volumes allowed for further growth in this area.

 In fiscal year 2012, Ryanair rolled out handheld Electronic Point of Sale ("EPOS") devices across its route network.
 These EPOS devices replaced manual and paper based systems on board the aircraft.
 The EPOS device enables cabin crew to sell and record their on-board sales transactions more efficiently and generate vastly improved management sales reporting.
 The EPOS device also issues bus and rail tickets and tickets for tourist attractions.
+A new version of the EPOS device is being rolled out in summer of 2015.

 In fiscal year 2011, Ryanair began offering reserved seating in twenty-one extra legroom seats on each aircraft for a fee on certain routes and this feature was rolled out to all routes in fiscal year 2012.
 In February 2014, Ryanair introduced fully allocated seating on each of its flights.
-Passengers can pay a fee of $\in 10$ for seats located at the front of the aircraft, at the overwing exits and at the two rear rows of the aircraft.
-All other seats can be reserved for a fee of $\in 5$.
+Passengers can, for a modest premium, reserve seats at the front of the aircraft and at the overwing exits.
+All other seats can be reserved for a lower fee.
 In the event a passenger does not wish to purchase an allocated seat, a random seat will be allocated during the booking process.

-In November 2013, the Company launched a new website which reduced the number of clicks to make a booking from 17 to 5.
+In November 2013, the Company launched a new website which reduced the number of clicks to make a booking.
 At the same time, the Company reduced the exposure of certain other ancillary products during the booking process on the website which had a negative impact on sales along with a reduction of certain penalty fees and charges at airports.
-The Company anticipates that the reduction in revenues arising from these changes will be offset by the increased revenues arising from allocated seating.
-See "Item 3 Key Information-Risk Factors-Ryanair May Not Achieve All of the Expected Benefits of its Recent Strategic Initiatives".
+The Company anticipates that the reduction in revenues arising from these changes will be offset by the increased revenues arising from allocated seating and, over time, enhanced selling opportunities that will arise from the digital personalization of offers to our customers.
+See "Item 3 Key Information-Risk Factors-Risks related to the Company-Ryanair May Not Achieve All of the Expected Benefits of its Recent Strategic Initiatives".